-- 1 Create a warm and relaxing space to do this. - 2 Have your loved one sit or lay in a comfortable position.
-Regularly ask if your loved one is comfortable. - 3 Use a lubricant, such as coconut or jojoba oil.
-If your health care provider tells you not to use these products, follow your provider's directions. - 4 Do not massage incisions.
-Avoid massaging bony areas, such as elbows and knees. - 5 Do not massage the surgical area.
-Massage the tissue above and below the surgical area. - 6 Massage gently, slowly and rhythmically.
+- 1. Create a warm and relaxing space to do this. - 2.
+Have your loved one sit or lay in a comfortable position.
+Regularly ask if your loved one is comfortable. - Use a lubricant, such as coconut or jojoba oil.
+If your health care provider tells you not to use these products, follow your provider's directions. - 4.
+Do not massage incisions.
+Avoid massaging bony areas, such as elbows and knees. - 5.
+Do not massage the surgical area.
+Massage the tissue above and below the surgical area. - Massage gently, slowly and rhythmically.
 Be careful not to massage so hard that it is painful.
 Regularly ask your loved one if what you are doing is uncomfortable.
 Stop if it is.

 Massage should not be performed near a blood clot (deep vein thrombosis (DVT), burns, open wounds, or recent surgical incisions.
-Medical clearance from your physician should be obtained prior to massage if you have the following conditions: severe osteoporosis, bone metastases, thrombocytopenia, pulmonary embolus or any other chronic conditions.
+Medical clearance from your physician should be obtained prior to massage if you have the following conditions: severe osteoporosis, bone metastases, thrombocytopenia, or pulmonary embolus.